chef-boneyard/chefconf18-google-workshop/chef-gcp/getting_started/README.md

 ## Step 3: Create a cookbook to hold your recipes

 You should have a cookbook to hold the recipes appropriate for your deployment.
-In this tutorial we'll call ours `my-gcp-infra` but it can be anything you'd like.
+In this tutorial we'll call ours `chef-gcp-workshop` but it can be anything you'd like.

-    chef generate cookbook ~/cookbooks/my-gcp-infra
+    chef generate cookbook ~/cookbooks/chef-gcp-workshop

 ## Step 4: Create (or modify an existing) recipe for your deployment